braekling/WP-Matomo/readme.txt

 = Shortcodes =
 You can use following shortcodes if activated:

-    [wp-piwik module="overview" title="" period="day" date="yesterday"]
-Shows overview table like WP-Matomo's overview dashboard.
-See Matomo API documentation on VisitsSummary.get to get more information on period and day.
-Multiple data arrays will be cumulated.
-If you fill the title attribute, its content will be shown in the table's title.

     [wp-piwik module="opt-out" language="en" width="100%" height="200px"]
 Shows the Matomo opt-out Iframe.
 You can change the Iframe's language by the language attribute (e.g. de for German language) and its width and height using the corresponding attributes.

-    [wp-piwik module="post" period="range" date="last30" key="sum_daily_nb_uniq_visitors"]
-Shows the chosen keys value related to the current post.
-You can define a date (format: lastN, previousN, today, yesterday, YYYY-MM-DD or YYYY-MM-DD,YYYY-MM-DD) and the desired value's key (e.g., sum_daily_nb_uniq_visitors, nb_visits or nb_hits - for details see Matomo's API method Actions.getPageUrl using a range).
-The optional url attribute reports on another post of this site instead of the current one; it is only accepted if it resolves to a post the author of the containing post is allowed to read.

-    [wp-piwik]
-is equal to *[wp-piwik module="overview" title="" period="day" date="yesterday"]*.
+This shortcode is not deprecated.

+= Embedding Matomo Reports =

+If you'd like to embed Matomo reports in WordPress pages and posts, use Matomo's [Widgetize](https://matomo.org/faq/reports/embed-a-matomo-report-in-a-html-page/) feature, with a dedicated read-only auth token created in Matomo.

 = Credits and Acknowledgements =